U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Natural gas production in the OECD Americas grows by 34 percent from 2008 to 2035.
-The United States, which is the largest producer in the OECD Americas and in the OECD as a whole, accounts for more than 60 percent of the total regional production growth, with an increase from 20.2 trillion cubic feet in 2008 to 26.4 trillion cubic feet in 2035 (Figure 48).
-Increases in U.S. shale gas production more than offset declines in other categories, growing more than fivefold from 2.2 trillion cubic feet in 2008 to 12.2 trillion cubic feet in 2035.
-In 2035, shale gas accounts for 47 percent of total U.S. natural gas production, tight gas accounts for 22 percent, lower 48 offshore production accounts for 12 percent, and coalbed methane accounts for 7 percent.
-The remaining 12 percent comes from Alaska and other associated and nonassociated lower 48 onshore resources.
-As a result of lower natural gas prices, an Alaska pipeline is not economical before 2035, and so it does not get built in the forecast.
+Natural gas production in the OECD Americas grows by 49% from 2012 to 2040.
+The United States, which is the largest producer in the OECD Americas and in the OECD as a whole, accounts for more than two-thirds of the region's total production growth from 24 Tcf in 2012 to 35 Tcf in 2040 (Figure 3-15).
+U.S. shale gas production grows from 10 Tcf in 2012 to 20 Tcf in 2040, more than offsetting declines in production of natural gas from other sources.
+In 2040, shale gas accounts for 55% of total U.S. natural gas production in the IEO2016 Reference case, tight gas accounts for 20%, and offshore production from the Lower 48 states accounts for 8%.
+The remaining 17% comes from coalbed methane, Alaska, and other associated and nonassociated onshore resources in the Lower 48 states.

 Non-OECD Europe and Eurasia

-Substantial growth is projected for natural gas production in Africa, from a total of 7.5 trillion cubic feet in 2008 to 11.1 trillion cubic feet in 2020 and 14.1 trillion cubic feet in 2035 (Figure 52).
-In 2008, almost 78 percent of Africa’s natural gas was produced in North Africa, mainly in Algeria, Egypt, and Libya.
-West Africa accounted for another 20 percent of the 2008 total, and the rest of Africa accounted for almost 3 percent.
-Remaining resources are more promising in West Africa than in North Africa, which has been producing large volumes of natural gas over a much longer period.
-Indeed, faster production growth is projected for West Africa, with annual increases averaging 3.1 percent, as compared with an average of 2.2 percent for North Africa.
+Natural gas production in Africa grows in the IEO2016 Reference case from 7.6 Tcf in 2012 to 9.8 Tcf in 2020 and 16.5 Tcf in 2040 (Figure 3-19).
+In 2012, about three-quarters of Africa’s natural gas was produced in North Africa, mainly in Algeria, Egypt, and Libya.
+West Africa (with Nigeria and Equatorial Guinea providing virtually all of West Africa’s production) accounted for another 23% of the 2012 total, and the rest of Africa accounted for 3%.
+Remaining resources in West Africa are more promising than those in North Africa, which has been producing large volumes of natural gas over a much longer period.
+Accordingly, in the IEO2016 Reference case, production growth in West Africa is higher than in North Africa, with annual increases over the projection period averaging 5.6%/year and 1.1%/year, respectively.

 World natural gas trade